wazo-platform/wazo-acceptance/README.md

 # wazo-acceptance

-wazo-acceptance is a testing framework for running automated tests on wazo-platform.
+wazo-acceptance is a testing framework for running automated tests on Wazo Platform.
-These tests are used for testing features before releasing a new version of wazo-platform.
+These tests are used for testing features before releasing a new version of Wazo Platform.

 ## Getting Started

 ### Requirements

-* A fresh installation of wazo-platform
+* A fresh installation of Wazo Platform.
+See https://wazo-platform.org/install/unified-communication for details.
 * `pip install requirements.txt`
 * `docker pull wazopbx/wazo-linphone`